mjkrause14/RestaurantRandomizer/README.md

 and creates a list of surrounding restaurants and randomely selects a restaurant from the list and returns it to the user.

-Built to experiment with javascript, and the Google Maps Javascript API
+Built to experiment with javascript, jquery, and the Google Maps Javascript API